KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 ## How to setup KeyboardKit Pro for a keyboard extension

-Unlike KeyboardKit, KeyboardKit Pro has **setupPro** functions that let you register a license key, select locales, use the license to configure the keyboard, etc.
+Unlike KeyboardKit, KeyboardKit Pro has `setupPro` functions that let you register a license key, select locales, use the license to configure the keyboard, etc.

+KeyboardKit Pro will use a ``SystemKeyboard`` with an `EmojiKeyboard` and an `Autocomplete.Toolbar` as the default keyboard view.

-To use KeyboardKit Pro with the default keyboard view, just override **viewDidLoad** and call **setupPro** without a view builder:
+To use KeyboardKit Pro with the default view, just call `setupPro` without a view in `viewDidLoad`:

 ```swift
 func viewDidLoad() {